shadowman-lab/shadowman.reports/roles/build_report_windows_patch/README.md

 Example Playbook
 ----------------

-The role can be used to create an html patching report on any number of Linux hosts using any number of Windows servers
+The role can be used to create an html patching report on a Linux host using any number of Windows servers

 ```
 ---
+- name: Windows patching playbook
-- hosts: all
+  hosts: all

   tasks:

-  - name: Run Windows Patch Report
+  - name: Install Windows Updates
-    import_role:
+    ansible.windows.win_updates:
+      category_names: '*'
+      reboot: yes
+    register: patchresult

+  - name: Build the report
+    ansible.builtin.include_role:
       name: shadowman.reports.build_report_windows_patch
+      apply:
+        delegate_to: report.shadowman.dev
+        run_once: true

 ```